sahil-kishor/PowerBI-Unveiling-Insights-in-the-Movie-Industry-Through-Data-Analysis/README.md

   - Calculated the average worldwide gross revenue by release month to determine if the release month affects financial success.

 - **Production Company Analysis:**
-  -Identified the most successful production companies in terms of revenue and ratings.
+  - Identified the most successful production companies in terms of revenue and ratings.

 - **Runtime and Rating Relation:**
   - Investigated the relationship between movie runtime and ratings.